 Luminous Essence is a complete introduction to the world of tantric thought and practice.
 Composed by the renowned Tibetan master Jamgön Mipham (1846–1912), the text provides an overview of the theory and experiential assimilation of a seminal tantric scripture, the… Read More

 Development Stage Meditation in Tibetan Buddhist Tantra

 Deity, Mantra, and Wisdom contains four of the most cherished Tibetan Buddhist commentaries on the practices of visualization, mantra recitation, and meditative absorption.
-These three elements form the core of development stage meditation, one of the most important practices… Read More
+These three elements form the core of development stage meditation, one of the most important practices of… Read More

 Maitreya's Madhyantavibhaga with Commentaries by Khenpo Shenga and Ju Mipham

 Middle Beyond Extremes contains a translation of the Buddhist masterpiece Distinguishing the Middle from Extremes.
 This famed text, often referred to by its Sanskrit title, Madhyāntavibhāga, is part of a collection known as the Five Maitreya Teachings.
-Maitreya, the… Read More
+Maitreya, the Buddha’s… Read More

 Dharmachakra is presently working on various translations of central scriptures containing the Buddha's words as they are expressed in the sutras and the tantras as well as the most pivotal Indian and Tibetan commentaries on these enlightened statements.